marcusasar/ev-sales-time-series-analysis/README.md

 - EV sales doubled between 2020 and 2021
 - The highest absolute growth occurred in 2021 (+3.5M units)
 - Total global sales surpassed 10M in 2022

+## 🤝 Acknowledgments

+Thanks to the International Energy Agency (IEA) for the dataset.